This is the multi-page printable view of this section. Click here to print.

 Helm Chart

-Helm Chart is a feature that allows you to register charts from the Chart Repository to be used in the DevOps Console.
+Helm chart is a feature that registers charts stored in the chart repository so they can be used in the DevOps Console.

 Getting Started with Helm Chart

-1. Main page, click the Manage icon at the top right.
-The Manage page opens.
+1. Main page, click the Admin icon at the top right.
+Admin page opens.

-2. In the left menu, click Tools & Templates > Helm Chart.
+2. In the left menu, click the Tools & Templates > Helm Chart menu.

 Getting Started with Project Helm Chart